 Organising your Blackboard course unit space

 Below is a checklist you can use when planning or evaluating your course unit space in Blackboard.
 Clicking on a link in the list below will take you to a page with further information as well as bringing together the drivers behind each point, for example, TLSO guidance or NSS questions.
-The general principles outlined here can be applied equally to other learning environments such as Canvas and Showbie.

 Download: Checklist for organising your course unit space (pdf)